7 Fun Food Events Around DC This Weekend

 Taste of DC is this Friday and Saturday, walking distance from the Navy Yard metro stop.
 The food festival boasts over 50 restaurants, two stages of live music, and an artisanal market.
 There’s also a Taste After Dark series that goes from 7 to 10 PM, so don’t worry about getting there late!
 Tickets range from $15 to $50 per person.

 This Saturday is the 5th annual Dogtoberfest at Glen’s Garden Market in Dupont.
-Flying Dog Brewery is serving $5 seasonal drafts, sausages, handmade pretzels, and fresh potato salad from 2 to 5 PM (unfortunately given the rain forecast the event has been moved inside, so no dogs–or dog costume contest–this year).
+Flying Dog Brewery is serving $4 seasonal drafts, sausages, handmade pretzels, and fresh potato salad from 2 to 5 PM.
+Unfortunately given the rain forecast the event has been moved inside, so the dog costume contest with its $50 gift certificate to Glen’s Garden Market will be done through Instagram.
+Anyone who lives in the Washington region can participate, as long as they tag @glensgardenmkt in a photo of their dressed-up pooch from now until Halloween.

 For families looking to celebrate Halloween together there’s a parent-child lunch cooking class on Saturday, hosted by Tastemakers food hall in Brookland.
 On the menu includes jack o’lantern sandwich bites, chili with chocolates, and a Halloween brownie pizza.
 Tickets are $95 per adult and child (between the ages of 9-12).